-How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book
+How to Overcome Writer's Block: 5 Simple Steps to Get Back to Your Book

 - This character has to die.

 And so on.
-We make these rules for ourselves because we want to achieve greatness, or reach a particular writing goal.
+We make these rules for ourselves because we want to achieve greatness, or reach a particular goal in a piece of writing.

 But more often than not, they tend to trap us in prisons of our own making.
-When we can’t meet our own impossible demands, we submit to the feeling of failure and throw in the towel.
+When we can’t meet our own impossible demands, we submit to the feeling of failure and quit.

 You have to emancipate yourself from these imaginary rules.
 Free yourself from the bondage of perfectionism.